ministryofjustice/hmpps-integration-api/docs/monitoring-and-alerting/gateway-api-log.md

 5. Choose a log stream by click on the name

 ## Example Use Case
 We'd like to debug a request.
-Gateway API excution log can provide details on the request payload, the endpoint and response of the request.
+Gateway API execution log can provide details on the request payload, the endpoint and response of the request.
 This helps in troubleshooting and identifying the root cause of issues.